Jump to Term

 Alerts are key to our newsroom strategy that allows for the dissemination of more frequent short-term messaging.
 This includes events, new features, “press stunts”, and day-of reminders of our leaders’ broadcast appearances.

-RLM develops a list of questions for journalists and other content producers, and analyzes responses based on type, beat, reach, and geography.
+RLM PR develops a list of questions for journalists and other content producers, and analyzes responses based on type, beat, reach, and geography.

 Scraping the net and the newsstands multiple times per day to keep all stakeholders apprised of nascent topics and trends.